modanesh/modanesh.github.io/_posts/2019-12-01-RL-key-papers-key-notes.md

 	-   The reward function is known but the transition function is unknown.

 	-   ME-TRPO combines three modifications to the vanilla approach.
-First, they fit a set of dynamics models {fφ1 , . . . , fφK } (termed a model ensemble) using the same real world data.
+First, they fit a set of dynamics models <i><b>{f<sub>φ1</sub> , . . . , f<sub>φK</sub>}</b></i> (termed a model ensemble) using the same real world data.
 These models are trained via standard supervised learning, and they only differ by the initial weights and the order in which mini-batches are sampled.
 Second, they use Trust Region Policy Optimization (TRPO) to optimize the policy over the model ensemble.
 Third, they use the model ensemble to monitor the policy’s performance on validation data, and stops the current iteration when the policy stops improving.

 -   [Sample-Efficient Reinforcement Learning with Stochastic Ensemble Value Expansion](https://arxiv.org/abs/1807.01675), algorithm: STEVE